-- 4. Use of Sick Leave - a.
-An employee who has been assigned a position and given a date to return to duty but is unable to return to duty because of ill health, shall qualify to use their sick leave provisions and shall be replaced by a Teacher Teaching on Call (TTOC) until fit to take up their assignment. - 5.
+- b.
+Leave shall be granted upon request for a period of up to a maximum of thirty (30) school months, with return to coincide with the commencement of a term or semester. - c.
+Employees returning from extended maternity leave shall do so at the commencement of a term or semester and shall notify the Board four (4) weeks in advance except in respect to leave expiring June 30 where notice shall be given by March 31. - 3.
+Use of Sick Leave - a.
+An employee who has been assigned a position and given a date to return to duty but is unable to return to duty because of ill health, shall qualify to use their sick leave provisions and shall be replaced by a Teacher Teaching on Call (TTOC) until fit to take up their assignment. - 4.
 Early Return and Special Situations - a.
 In the case of an incomplete pregnancy, death of the child, or other special situations, an employee may return to duty earlier than provided in the agreed upon leave. - b.
 The employee intending to make an early return to duty will submit a written application and a medical certificate. - c.
-A terminated pregnancy shall be treated in the same manner as a birth under the Employment Standards Act (1980) and the maternity and extended maternity leave provisions of the agreement. - 6.
+A terminated pregnancy shall be treated in the same manner as a birth under the Employment Standards Act (1980) and the maternity and extended maternity leave provisions of the agreement. - 5.
 Extended Maternity Leave Benefits - a.
-An employee shall be entitled to pay all costs of benefits beyond the period as defined in the Employment Standards Act and the Board shall continue these benefits provided the employee has made appropriate arrangements to reimburse the Board. - 7.
+An employee shall be entitled to pay all costs of benefits beyond the period as defined in the Employment Standards Act and the Board shall continue these benefits provided the employee has made appropriate arrangements to reimburse the Board. - 6.
 Assignment - a.
 An employee returning from short term leave within a school year shall be reassigned to the same position held prior to the leave - b.
-An employee returning from extended leave shall be assigned to a reasonably comparable position within the district. - c.
+An employee returning from extended leave shall be assigned to a reasonably comparable position within the district.

+- c.
 Adoption - i.
 In the case of adoption, maternity leave shall be granted on request and shall commence from the date of arrival of the child in the home.
 All the provisions of this section shall apply including all rights guaranteed under the Employment Standards Act.
 In addition to parental leave provided pursuant to the Employment Standards Act and this article, leave with full pay shall be granted to either parent, or both, if both are employees of the Board, for mandatory interviews or traveling time to receive an adoptive child to a maximum of five (5) days pay for each employee.